 Water, plumbing and bathroom fittings

-Repair category: 1
+Repair category:

 Notes: The plumbing system is of modern pattern and appeared to be adequate.
 Sanitary fittings appeared serviceable, however no tests were carried out.
 It is important that when baths/showers are fitted that suitable screening/sealant be maintained around the bath to avoid water ingress, which can cause rot defects.

-Heating and hot wat Heating and hot water
+Heating and hot water

 Repair category:

 Notes: The visual inspections indicate there are no obvious signs of any significant defects or deficiencies that might suggest there is major issues with the system.
-No tests were carried out
+No tests were carried out.

+A modern hot water tank has been fitted.